idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

 ---

-There are two file loading mechanisms which derive from me changing my mind.
+There were two file loading mechanisms which derived from me changing my mind.

 Consider *how* we read and evaluate files (technically, *handles* but we're all used to thinking about files).
 We could: